 If gallstones obstruct your bile duct, then you would most likely feel a sharp pain on the upper or upper-right side of your abdomen.

 This pain is more excruciating than heartburn and can’t be relieved by an antacid.

 The sores in the lining of your stomach can cause a lasting stinging sensation in your upper abdomen.
-You need an antibiotic to treat a stomach ulcer since it is caused by a bacterial infection, but for a short time relief, an antacid can get the job done.
+You might need an antibiotic to treat a stomach ulcer if it’s caused by a bacterial infection.
+For a short time relief, an antacid can get the job done.

 A hiatal hernia occurs when a part of the stomach protrudes through the diaphragm into the chest cavity.
 The symptoms of hiatal hernia include burping, nausea, acid reflux, and chest pain or discomfort, which are similar to the symptoms of heartburn.